Previous | Contents | Index | Next

 localhost port 10022 in this example).
 Using the logical host name option, however, you can configure the second PuTTY to cache the host key under the name of the host you know that it's really going to end up talking to (here

 This can be useful if you expect to connect to the same actual server through many different channels (perhaps because your port forwarding arrangements keep changing): by consistently setting the logical host name, you can arrange that PuTTY will not keep asking you to reconfirm its host key.
 Conversely, if you expect to use the same local port number for port forwardings to lots of different servers, you probably didn't want any particular server's host key cached under that local port number.
-(For this latter case, you could also explicitly configure host keys in the relevant sessions; see section 4.19.3.)
+(For this latter case, you could instead explicitly configure host keys in the relevant sessions; see section 4.22.3.)

 If you just enter a host name for this option, PuTTY will cache the SSH host key under the default SSH port for that host, irrespective of the port you really connected to (since the typical scenario is like the above example: you connect to a silly real port number and your connection ends up forwarded to the normal port-22 SSH server of some other machine).
 To override this, you can append a port number to the logical host name, separated by a colon.
 E.g. entering ‘